BlackTurtle123/TurtleNetwork/README.md

 javaOptions in IntegrationTest += "-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005"
 ```

-Debugging a node inside a container is a little more complicated: you will need to modify the `TN_OPTS` environment
+Debugging a node inside a container is a little more complicated: you will need to modify the `WAVES_OPTS` environment
 variable before starting a container.

 ### Running Tests from IDE

 You can run integration test suites from your preferred IDE.
 The only requirement is to have Docker image pre-built and
 have `docker.imageId` system property defined for the run configuration.
 The easiest way to build an image is to issue
-`sbt it/docker` command.
+`sbt docker` command.
 You'll find the image ID in the SBT output:

 ```
 ...